-Attainment of the sustainable investment objective: No reference benchmark has been designated for the purpose of attaining the Sub-Fund's sustainable investment objective.
+Designated reference benchmark: No reference benchmark has been designated for the purpose of attaining the environmental or social characteristics promoted by the Sub-Fund.
 Portfolio construction follows a benchmark agnostic approach which will seek adequate diversification across opportunities and individual securities.